-If you have dabbled into astrology, you have probably heard the words ascendant and descendant, Midheaven and Imum coeli thrown around.
+If you have dabbled in astrology, you have probably heard the words ascendant and descendant, Midheaven and Imum coeli thrown around.
 If you are not sure about what they mean, don’t worry.
 You’ll learn about their meaning in the birth chart in this article.

 The ascendant and descendant, MC and IC are called the angles in astrology.

-Let’s dive into this important topic in astrology!
+Let’s dive into this important topic!

 The Angles in the Birth Chart

 As mentioned before, there are four angles in the natal chart: the ascendant and descendant, the MC, and the IC.
-MC stands for Medium Coeli, Latin for center of the sky, while IC is short for Imum Coeli, bottom of the sky in Latin.
+MC stands for Medium Coeli, Latin for the center of the sky, while IC is short for Imum Coeli, the bottom of the sky in Latin.

-They show the facets of your personality in the four fundamental aspects of your life.
+They show the facets of your personality regarding the four fundamental aspects of your life.
 The signs on the ascendant, descendant, MC and IC show your role in the life areas associated with the house that belongs to the angle.
 They have a lot to do with your identity, an essential part of who you are.

 If you look at a birth chart, the angles are usually marked with a thicker line.
-They are the cusps of the first house of self-identity (the ascendant), the fourth house of family (the IC), the seventh house of relationships (the descendant), and the tenth house of professional life (the MC).
+They are the cusps of the first house of self-identity (the ascendant), the fourth house of family and roots (the IC), the seventh house of relationships (the descendant), and the tenth house of professional life (the MC).